 According to a 2021 report by Deloitte, 85% of wealth managers recommend investing in art, as the returns typically range from 11% to 16%.
 Art is a great option also because prices largely remain unaffected by market conditions.
 But sadly, multimillion-dollar price tags have traditionally acted as barriers for most investors - but that is not the case anymore.

 Below, we discuss how a company called Masterworks is tearing down entry barriers for ordinary investors.
 We take an in-depth look and undertake a comprehensive review of Masterworks.

-Masterworks is an alternative investment platform which enables people to own a piece of artwork for a fraction of its market price.
+Masterworks is an alternative investment platform that enables people to own a piece of artwork for a fraction of its market price.
 The idea is then to sell the painting at a later date for a higher value.

 For anyone who appreciates fine art, owning these masterpieces is a dream come true.
-However such art collections have exuberantly high prices, often crossing the million dollar mark.
+However, such art collections have exuberantly high prices, often crossing the million-dollar mark.
 Consequently, the price factor becomes a barrier for most investors.

 However, Masterworks is changing how fine art is owned by making it available to groups of smaller investors.

-Masterworks looks at historical data to determine price appreciation for different artwork.
+Masterworks looks at historical data to determine potential price appreciation for different artwork.
 The company will then choose art pieces likely to continue appreciating, so their investors can net a return eventually.